Central Region: Beadmaker, 32, hangs herself at Assin Paalaam

-A 32-year-old beadmaker, Georgina Echem Snr., has allegedly committed suicide at Assin Paalaam in the Assin Fosu Municipality of the Central Region.
+A 32-year-old beadmaker, Georgina Echem Snr, has allegedly committed suicide by hanging at Assin Paalaam in the Assin Fosu Municipality of the Central Region.

 Examination conducted on the body saw stains suspected to be blood that oozed from the nose and mouth in her blouse, right leg, and on the cement floor.

-Although it is unclear why she decided to take her life, her elder sister disclosed that the deceased, before her unfortunate demise, requested some amount of money from the family to enable her to pursue a course, which the family promised to give her by the end of the month.
+Although it is unclear why she decided to take her life, her elder sister disclosed that the deceased before her unfortunate demise, requested some amount of money from the family to enable her pursue a course which the family promised to give to her by the end of the month.

-According to her, while the family was preparing for church in the morning on Sunday, the deceased decided to stay at home.
+According to her, while the family was preparing for church in the morning on Sunday, the deceased decided to remain in the house for no apparent reason.

-Later in the day, they received a call that she had committed suicide.
+Eventually, they received a distress call that she “Senior” had committed suicide.

 “We have all been thrown into a state of shock because we least expected this since she showed no sign of committing suicide,” the sister said.